skip to content

 • See:

-18. Have you organised and named the files in your dataset in a way that is easy to understand and reuse?
+18. Have you organised and named the files in a way that is easy to understand and reuse?

 More detailed information: